 A murmur of worry went round the animals gathered.
 None of them wished to see their lands confiscated, or to have to fight for them again, though there were one or two who thought they might gain from such an arrangement.

-“Hiss” Amir continued.
+“Hiss”, Amir continued.
 “You seem to be under the impression that there is a third option, namely, that by making me feel guilty for the supposed sins of my ancestors I will simply hand over my lands to you without a fight.
 But here I must disappoint you.
 I can assure you I feel no guilt at all.
 In fact I am proud of my ancestors, both the ones who gained my lands and those who brought peace to the animals.
-I therefore have no intention of giving you a square inch of my territory.
+I therefore have no intention of giving you even an inch of my territory.
 So, what is it to be?
 Will you fight me or will you honour the agreement made a generation ago by our fathers?”

 All the animals of the jungle looked to the snake to see what he would say next.